Use the loft, fill, and stitch functions to create a volume, then unite it with another volume.

 Unite the Two Volumes

 Drag and drop the Booleans->Unite tool onto the View Window.
-Double-click Volumes and then click Done to unite the two volumes into one volume (volume_3).
+Double-click sim->Volumes and then click Done to unite the two volumes into one volume (volume_3).

 Right-click on an edge of volume_3, double-click volume_3->Faces and then select Properties.
-Turn off the Transparent option in the Properties Panel and then click anywhere in the View Window to shade the faces of volume_3.
+Turn off the Transparent property in the Properties Panel to shade the faces of volume_3.